 Don't let the athletes on television have all the fun at your next football or Super Bowl party.
 Plan a few activities to give your guests something to do during halftime.
-They will appreciate having another option besides eating more buffalo wings (if your guests are as obsessed with buffalo wings as I am you will have to try this recipe.)
-If your budget allows it might be a fun idea to stock up on fun prizes such as footballs, pennants, drink cups, and team clothing items so that everyone will go home feeling like a winner.
+They will appreciate having another option besides eating more buffalo wings.
+If your budget allows, it might be a fun idea to stock up on fun prizes such as footballs, pennants, drink cups and team clothing items so that everyone will go home feeling like a winner.

 - Challenge your guests to a football tossing contest.
 If you can play outdoors, the person who can toss a football the farthest wins.
 If it needs to be an indoor contest, use a foam football and have your guests toss it through a hula hoop or into a basket.
 The winner is the guest who can make the target the most times out of five attempts.
 A koozie decorated in favor of your best team could be a great prize idea for this contest.

 - Play football charades.
 Divide your guests into teams and give each team five word cards that you've prepared in advance.
 Everyone takes turns trying to get their team to guess the football related word that they're acting out.
 The team that guesses the most words wins.
 Use a timer to keep the game from running into the next quarter.
 This game is great for children too, they will get a kick out of seeing all the adults play make believe.
 Here are a couple of words for your game to get the ideas flowing:

 - Don't say "football" game.
 At the beginning of halftime, give your guests small paper footballs to stick onto their chests with double-sided tape.
 Tell everyone they're not allowed to say the word "football" while in conversation during halftime.
 If a guest hears someone use the word, they can take the football from the offending party.
 The person who collects the most footballs is the winner.
 Maybe this person will win an actual football to take home.